Difrex/surok/docs/App-config-file.md

 }
 ```
 * **services**.
 List of hashes with required services for app.
   1. _name_ - string.
 App name in Marathon.
+If you use a Marathon discovery, you can use the "*" at the end of the string to indicate any character.
   2. _group_ - string.
 App group in Marathon.
 Optional.
 Discovery policy: 1) config 2) SUROK_DISCOVERY_GROUP environment variable 3) Marathon API
   3. _ports_ - list.
 Name of opened port.
 In marathon of course.
+If you use a Marathon discovery, you can use the "*" at the end of the string to indicate any character.
 Optional.
 * **conf_name**.
 Unique app config name.
 * **template**.
 Jinja2 template location.
 * **dest**.
 Destination config path.